What to Expect

 Then it's time for children's church.
 Kris, our pastor, leads us in a prayer for our little ones and for our own state of worshipfulness as we dismiss the children to go upstairs for a lesson tailored to them.

-Kris then shares with us a word from the Lord.
+Kris then shares a word from the Lord.

 We close with prayer and with song and an opportunity for anyone to come forward with a word that God has placed on their hearts, to speak to Kris, or to ask about salvation or joining our family.